 Here is what I came-up with: I used a handful of fajita meat.
-In Beirut, fajitas and Tex-Mex food has caught-on and, just as in Texas, the butcher shops prepare fajita meat ready-to-go (or shawarma meat).
-The meat comes already seasoned and cut-up, (saving us a lot of time); you can hit two birds with one stone, by having fajitas one night and mushroom soup the next (or vice-versa)
+In Beirut, fajitas and Tex-Mex food have caught-on and, just as in Texas, the butcher shops prepare fajita meat ready-to-go (or shawarma meat).
+The meat comes already seasoned and cut-up, (saving us a lot of time); you can hit two birds with one stone, by having fajitas one night and mushroom soup the next (or vice-versa)!

 INGREDIENTS: 6 to 8 servings

 • 1/3 cup oil or butter

 • 1 1/2 pound button mushrooms (can use an assortment of mushrooms and even dry ones, soaked for a couple of hours in hot water)